Francis Poulenc: Chamber

 In Grove, Nichols divides the chamber works into three clearly differentiated periods.
 The first four sonatas come from the early group, all written before Poulenc was twenty-two.
-They are for two clarinets (1918), piano duo (1918), clarinet and bassoon (1922) and horn, trumpet and trombone (1922).
+These sonatas are scored for two clarinets (1918), piano duo (1918), clarinet and bassoon (1922) and horn, trumpet and trombone (1922).
 They are early examples of Poulenc's many and varied influences, with echoes of rococo divertissements alongside unconventional harmonies, some influenced by jazz.
 All four are characterised by their brevity – less than ten minutes each – their mischievousness and their wit, which Nichols describes as acid.
 Other chamber works from this period are the Rapsodie nègre, FP 3, from 1917 (mainly instrumental, with brief vocal episodes) and the Trio for oboe, bassoon and piano (1926).

 The chamber works of Poulenc's middle period were written in the 1930s and 1940s.
-The best known is the Sextet for Piano and Wind (1932), in Poulenc's light-hearted vein, consisting of two lively outer movements and a central divertimento; this was one of several chamber works that the composer became dissatisfied with and revised extensively some years after their first performance (in this case in 1939–40).
+The best known is the Sextet for Piano and Wind (1932), in Poulenc's light-hearted vein, consisting of two lively outer movements and a central divertimento, this was one of several chamber works that the composer became dissatisfied with and revised extensively some years after their first performance (in this case in 1939–40).
 (Note: The List of compositions by Francis Poulenc gives dates for the major revisions) The sonatas in this group are for violin and piano (1942–43) and for cello and piano (1948).
 Writing for strings did not come easily to Poulenc; these sonatas were completed after two unsuccessful earlier attempts, (Note: An early violin sonata was performed at a Huyghens concert in 1919 but it was unpublished and is now lost.) and in 1947 he destroyed the draft of a string quartet.
 (Note: Hell notes that Poulenc reused some of the themes in his 1947 Sinfonietta.)
 Both sonatas are predominantly grave in character; that for violin is dedicated to the memory of Federico García Lorca.
 Commentators including Hell, Schmidt and Poulenc himself have regarded it, and to some extent the cello sonata, as less effective than those for wind.
 The Aubade, "Concerto choréographique" for piano and 18 instruments (1930) achieves an almost orchestral effect, despite its modest number of players.
 (Note: Hell lists the piece under the separate heading of "Works for Chamber Orchestra" along with the occasional work Two Marches and an Intermezzo (1937).)
 The other chamber works from this period are arrangements for small ensembles of two works in Poulenc's lightest vein, the Suite française (1935) and the Trois mouvements perpétuels (1946).

 The final three sonatas are for woodwind and piano: for flute (1956–57), clarinet (1962), and oboe (1962).
 They have, according to Grove, become fixtures in their repertoires because of "their technical expertise and of their profound beauty".
 The Élégie for horn and piano (1957) was composed in memory of the horn player Dennis Brain.
 It contains one of Poulenc's rare excursions into dodecaphony, with the brief employment of a twelve-note tone row.